sjsu-library/unionist/_items/unionist--text-0336.md

   in<br>Connecticut</em> (Middletown CT: Wesleyan University Press, 1962), p.
 134,
   211. <br>Whitcomb served as a surgeon in the Civil War, a war in which his son Edwin perished.
-After the war, as a member of the Unitarian Society in Brooklyn, he invited Celia Burleigh to preach.'
+After the war, as a member of the Unitarian Society in Brooklyn, he invited Celia Burleigh to preach - one of the first women to be an official preacher in Connecticut.
+Celia Burleigh was the second wife, and widow, of Unionist co-editor William H. Burleigh'
 relatedPeople: James Whitcomb
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0305
 relatedText:
 relatedTextIssue:
 filename: